fossabot/Discord-Hack-Week-Moderation-Bot/README.md

 Windows Version : Ready to use but not complete.

-Linux Version : Not started.
+Linux Version : Ready to use but not complete.

 Core : https://github.com/discord-net/Discord.Net